julaij/from-dangol/README.md

 |Yellow|I like to listen it when I am stressed|Cold Play|
 |Riptide|It has good music|Vance Joy|
 |Car Radio|It has good lyrics|Twenty One Pilots|

+---

+# My Favourite Quotes
+Here are my favorite quotes from Martin Luther King and Nelson Mandela
+>"I was a drum major for justice, peace and righteousness." - *Martin Luther King*

+>"A winner is a dreamer who never gives up." - "Nelson Mandela"